 - Railway Engineering and Sustainable Transport

 Transition from undergraduate engineering to real-world application is the focus of Railway Engineering and Sustainable Transport.
 This module introduces the interdisciplinary field of railway transport through application of mechanical engineering in the context of creating a sustainable transport system.
-Linking engineering fundamentals to application in the rail industry it focuses on skills and expertise needed to make rail transport and its operation resilient to technological, demographic, economic, social and environmental change.
-Evaluation and problem solving for rail transport issues provides context for developing widely applicable transferable skills.
-These include justification of engineering decisions through evaluation of data, and assessment of engineering’s economic and social impacts.
-Themes are explored using a local field trip.15 credits
+Linking engineering fundamentals to application in the rail industry it focuses on skills and expertise needed to make rail transport and its operation resilient to technological, demographic, economic, social and environmental change.15 credits

 - Advanced Engineering Fluid Dynamics

 The module introduces advanced subjects in fluid mechanics and focuses on the theory and applications of the fundamental physical laws governing Newtonian and non-Newtonian fluid flows.
 The Navier-Stokes and continuity equations are revisited and the Energy and the general Scalar Transport Equations for compressible and multi-species mixture fluid flows will be derived.
 A key skill developed is problem solving in the area of advanced fluid mechanics through how equations, models and boundary conditions may be adapted and simplified to describe a wide variety of engineering flows such as creeping flows, laminar, turbulent, incompressible and compressible flows.15 credits